BhuvanCS/techwiz-ecommerce/README.md

 ## Features

-- Mobile-friendly design
+- Mobile-responsive and Tablet-responsive design: Design template changes for different screen sizes to maintain clean interface
-- Dynamic cart functionality
+- Dynamic cart functionality: Cart Items are loaded dynamically in real time
+- Persistent Cart: Uses Local Storage to store cart details even after page is refreshed or we navigate to a different page
-- Categories for easy navigation
+- Categories for easy navigation: Products sorted by category
-- Responsive layout
-- Payment integration (link to payment.html)

 ## Screenshots